 The mind-body medicine team at Southwestern

-The mind-body medicine team at CTCA at Southwestern Regional Medical Center (Southwestern) is comprised of licensed psychologists, licensed professional counselors (LPCs) and a psychiatrist.
+The mind-body medicine team at CTCA at Southwestern Regional Medical Center (Southwestern) is staffed by a licensed psychologist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), licensed medical social worker and a psychiatrist.